Subscribe for all my updates and don't miss a thing! Sign me up!

 I also understand that there is a new Returning Residents Facilitation Unit (RRFU) in the Ministry of Foreign Affairs and Foreign Trade.

-It's objective is to deal specifically with Returning Residents’ matters in coordination with Jamaica’s Missions abroad.
+Its objective is to deal specifically with matters concerning returning residents in coordination with Jamaica’s Missions abroad.

 In particular, those in the United States of America, Canada and the United Kingdom, as well as Ministries and Government Agencies which administer the various procedures and regulations affecting Returning Residents.

 Be sure to utilize their services.